Welcome to Zambia!

 Isangano, Lavushi Manda, Lusenga Plain, and Mweru Wantipa are not known for an abundance of wildlife, but are still frequnted by intrepid explorers and bird-lovers.

 Zambia is one of the most water rich countries in Africa, with many rivers that cascade into waterfalls.
 The most spectacular is of course the not-to-be-missed Victoria Falls, but there are 17 other beautiful falls dotted around the country.
-Waterfall tours are becoming a popular trip providing access to these out of the way delights as well as opportunities to see rural village life in Zambia.
+Zambia tours to waterfalls are becoming a popular trip providing access to these out of the way delights as well as opportunities to see rural village life in Zambia.

 Despite being land-locked, there are few places in the world as blessed as Zambia when it comes to water resources.
 And the nation’s vast and beautiful lakes are as breath-taking as the mighty Zambezi River and Victoria Falls.
 Lake Tanganyika is the longest lake in the world, while Lake Kariba is Africa’s largest man-made dam and rapidly becoming Zambia’s very own French Riviera.
 For the more intrepid traveller, the tropical and wild Lake Mweru offers a fascinating glimpse of village life that lines the shores of this vast lake in the far north…overall, they are well worth a visit.